2026 LVDA Schooling Show Series Year-End Awards

 Riders may have two scores from any test at their level: there is no "highest test" requirement

-Any horse/rider combination applying for a School Horse YEA may not apply in any other YEA division (the rider may apply for Medals, Achievement Ribbons, Dressage Seat Equitation Awards)
+Any horse/rider combination applying for a School Horse YEA may not apply in any other YEA division (the rider may still apply for Medals, Achievement Ribbons, Dressage Seat Equitation Awards)

 Members will be given the opportunity to declare for School Horse Awards at the end of the season; their scores will have been tracked on Year-End Award spreadsheet.